iZettle/sdk-android/README.md

 > **Note:** To test your integration with the `SDK`, you need to be located in one of the supported markets to be able to order a card reader.

-### Generating your Github token
+## Generating your GitHub token
-1. Click on your profile picture in Github
+1. Click on your profile picture in GitHub.
-2. Go to Settings
+2. Go to Settings.
-3. Click on Developer Settings
+3. Click on Developer Settings.
-4. Select Personal access token and Generate a new token
+4. Select Personal access token and Generate a new token.
-5. Select the scope read:packages and generate your token
+5. Select the scope read:packages and generate your token.

-### Generating OAuth credentials for your app
+## Generating OAuth credentials for your app

 User authorization in the SDK is performed through the implementation of OAuth 2.0.
 This means that the SDK requires Client ID and a Redirect URI from your integrating app.

 To obtain Client ID, create an account in the Zettle Developer Portal and create an Android SDK developer application by completing the following steps:
-1. Go to https://developer.zettle.com/register and create an account
+1. Go to the [Developer Portal](https://developer.zettle.com/register "Register on the Zettle Developer Portal") and create an account.
-2. Verify your email address to be able to create new apps
+3. Verify your email address to be able to create new apps.
-3. Create a new app from the Dashboard and choose _Payments SDK for Android_ option
+4. Create a new app from the Dashboard and choose the **Payments SDK for Android** option.
-4. Once you submitted the form, you'll be given a Client ID which can be used to initialize the SDK
+5. Once you submitted the form, you'll be given a Client ID which can be used to initialize the SDK.

-### Proguard
+## Proguard

 If using ProGuard for code shrinking, you need to add the following rules prior to SDK version 1.14.16.